vigneshwaran9494/react-native-react-native-plain-toaster/README.md

 # react-native-react-native-plain-toaster
 React Native Toast Native Module

-*this is react native android toast message which is use native toast.*
+*this is react native android toast message which is use native toast*

+**This is  experimental project**

+# Itegration

+    $ npm i react-native-react-native-plain-toaster

+    $ react-native link react-native-react-native-plain-toaster

 # Implementation

-    import { NativeModules } from 'react-native';
+      import  ReactNativePlainToaster  from  "react-native-react-native-plain-toaster";

-    const { ReactNativePlainToaster } = NativeModules;

-    ReactNativePlainToaster.showToastMessage("Hello World.!");
+    ReactNativePlainToaster.showToastMessage("Hello world.!");